Shuffle/Shuffle-docs/docs/configuration.md

 docker-compose pull
 docker-compose up
 ```

+## Database
+The Shuffle database has a single configuration right now: it's location.
+The location was initially /etc/shuffle, but is now ./etc/shuffle to not have permission errors.

+To modify the database location, change "DB_LOCATION" in .env (root dir) to your new location.

 ## HTTPS
 HTTPS is enabled by default on port 3443 with a self-signed certificate for localhost.
 If you would like to change this, the only way (currently) is to add configure and rebuild the frontend.
 If you don't have HTTPS enabled, check [updating shuffle](#updating_shuffle) to get the latest configuration.